What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 A source of data

-And finally, app deep links are also a powerful source of data, giving developers an overview of which parts of an app are most or least used and thus allowing for greater levels of app optimization.
+And finally, app deep links are also a powerful source of data, giving developers an overview of which parts of an app are most or least used, thus allowing for greater levels of app optimization and boosting user experience.

 So let’s summarize.
 What are the benefits of app deep links?